yagosys/202301/userguide/010-eks/demo_macvlan.md

 ```
 - ### verify whether cFOS is in health state

-the cFOS might running to some SSL related issue, if that happen, use below script to fix it
+the cFOS might running to into some SSL related issue which is tobefixed, if that happen, use below script to fix it
 ```
 #!/bin/bash